RedstoneTesseracted/Lockdown/README.md

 * Create wiki
 * Either remove control tower or repurpose it
 * Redo upgrade textures
-* Make drones go to an intermediate state when approving a target they're attacking, instead of immediately going to patrolling state
 * Run game tests
 * Port to more versions:
     * 1.21.5